dougeby/IntuneDocs/InTuneDocs/Topic/Set-up-iOS-and-Mac-management-with-Microsoft-Intune.md

 -   **Direct Enrollment** – Creates an Apple Configurator-compliant file for use during device preparation.
 The enrolled device isn’t factory reset.
 This method cannot be used for DEP enrollment.
 This method only works if user affiliation is set to "No user affinity."

-> [!CAUTION]
+> [!NOTE]
-> Devices enrolled with these methods require the Intune Company Portal app to enable certain Intune capabilities such as [Conditional Access](https://technet.microsoft.com/library/dn818907.aspx) and [Mobile Application Management](https://technet.microsoft.com/library/dn878026.aspx).
+> Devices enrolled with these methods require the Intune Company Portal app to enable certain Intune capabilities such as [Conditional Access](Manage-access-to-email-and-SharePoint-with-Microsoft-Intune.md) and [Mobile Application Management](Configure-and-deploy-mobile-application-management-policies-in-the-Microsoft-Intune-console.md).
 Additional steps may be necessary to properly configure the Company Portal app.
 [Learn more](https://blogs.technet.microsoft.com/intunesupport/2015/12/28/update-to-company-portal-brings-benefits-to-corporate-owned-ios-devices/)

 ### <a name="BKMK_DEP"></a>Apple DEP  management for iOS devices with Microsoft Intune
 To manage corporate-owned iOS devices with Apple’s Device Enrollment Program (DEP), your organization must join Apple DEP and acquire devices through that program.
 Details of that process are available at:  [https://deploy.apple.com](https://deploy.apple.com).
-Advantages of the program include hands-free set up devices without USB-connecting each device to a computer.
+Advantages of the program include hands-free set up of devices without USB-connecting each device to a computer.

 Before you can enroll corporate-owned iOS devices with DEP, you need a DEP Token from Apple.
 This token allows Intune to sync information about DEP-participating devices owned by your corporation.
 It also permits Intune to perform Enrollment Profile uploads to Apple and to assign devices to those profiles.